kevteg/docker-guide/README.md

 ![Docker images](https://raw.githubusercontent.com/kevteg/nokoarts-docker-guide/master/images/Screenshot_20160527_231731.png)

-## Use docker compose to pull down the postgres image and make the containers work together!
+## Use docker compose to pull down the postgres image and make the containers work together!:

 ![Docker compose](https://raw.githubusercontent.com/kevteg/nokoarts-docker-guide/master/images/Screenshot_20160528_004529.png)

 After the postgres image is downloaded you will be able to run the app!

-## Creating the database
+## Creating the database:

 To run any rails command you just need to use docker-compose:

 ![Running a command inside the container](https://github.com/kevteg/nokoarts-docker-guide/blob/master/images/Screenshot_20160528_005842.png?raw=true)

-### To considerate
+### To considerate:

 -When adding a new gem to the gemfile just use docker-compose build to run bundle install